lsblakk/pystar/docs/webapp.rst

 Now that we've registered Poll, Django knows that it should be displayed on the admin index page.

 Click "Polls."
 Now you're at the "change list" page for polls.
 This page displays all the polls in the database and lets you choose one to change it.
-There's the "What's up?" poll we created in the first tutorial.
+There's the "What is the Weirdest Cookbook Ever?" poll we created in the first tutorial.

 Things to note here: